lobo/ss-tp1/README.md

 3. N = number of particles
 4. L = length of the side
 5. M = number of cells
-6. rc
+6. RC
-7. COMPLETE THISWalls included: this is a boolean value.
+7. Walls included: this is a boolean value.
 If true, the algorithm considers the wall

 The program outputs the following:

-* For every particle, a list with all the particles that are near in less than rc
+* For every particle, a list with all the particles that are near in less than RC
 * Execution time
 * A picture that shows the position of all the particles, which can also enable the selection of one of them and its neighbors.